athabasca/NtfsPkg/README.md

 # Baby's First UEFI Driver

-This is an open source NTFS driver with added code to write a file to the Windows startup folder---a toy bootkit used to learn UEFI driver development concepts.
+This is an open source NTFS driver with added code to write a file to the Windows startup folder—a toy bootkit used to learn UEFI driver development concepts.

 I describe what I learned in detail in this [blog post](TODO link).
 This README reproduces the build process section of the post.